axonivy-market/portal/Documentation/PortalDeveloperGuide/source/settings/index.rst

    ``IPermission.TASK_PARK_OWN_WORKING_TASK``.

    .. important::
-      Task state has to be one of following values: RESUMED, SUSPENDED.
+      Task state has to be one of following values: CREATED, RESUMED, SUSPENDED.

    This function will be hidden if session user does not have permission ``PortalPermission.TASK_DISPLAY_RESERVE_ACTION``.